Many Lapa Rios rooms open onto luxurious private decks with stunning seaside views.

 Opened in 1993, Lapa Rios Lodge was a pioneer in ecotourism, offering environmentally friendly luxury and an upscale rain forest experience designed to celebrate and preserve the area’s biodiversity.
 Today, Lapa Rios is also a haven from technology, a rare opportunity to unplug, slow down, and fully focus on the wild world around you.

-When you reserve your space through National Geographic Unique Lodges, you’ll be treated to a private lunch in the rain forest with a waterfall as your backdrop.
-Join a guide for the walk into the forest, learning about the flora and fauna you spot along the way.
-Then soak up the jungle ambiance over delectable food and a chilled bottle of wine, served by dedicated waitstaff, and top off the experience with a swim in the waterfall’s natural pool.
+When you reserve your space through National Geographic Unique Lodges, you’ll be treated to a private lunch in the rain forest.
+Join a guide for the walk into the forest to a series of waterfalls, learning about the flora and fauna you spot along the way.
+Take a dip in the falls' natural pools, then soak up the jungle ambiance over delectable food and a chilled bottle of wine, served in the treetops by dedicated waitstaff.

 Recognized globally as a model of sustainable tourism, Lapa Rios has helped protect some of Costa Rica’s most valuable biodiversity while bringing new life skills and professional opportunities to the remote communities of the Osa Peninsula.
 Lapa Rios works with Earth Equilibrium, a local nonprofit, to build school classrooms, dining rooms, and playgrounds; provide needed school supplies; and install water pumps and solar panels to supply clean water and electricity in local communities.